What To Know When Creating Excel Dashboards

 2. Be Meticulous when Planning Your Spreadsheet Design

 It’s also important to understand how Excel programs make calculations.
 Before Excel performs any calculations, it creates something called a “Calculation Stack.”
 This stack is designed to be the most optimal approach for calculating cells based on their dependencies.
-In order to maximize the effectiveness and speed of the program, and in order to ensure the best excel dashboard software performance, it is essential that you use an organized and logical flow with all of your dependencies on one Excel spreadsheet.
+In order to maximize the effectiveness and speed of the program, as well as to ensure the best excel dashboard software performance, it is essential that you use an organized and logical flow with all of your dependencies on one Excel spreadsheet.
 For maximized data visualization with Excel, you should also keep your formulas minimal and organized so that they aren’t jumping all over the workbook in unnecessary duplicates, which will slow the program’s speed significantly.

 3. Understand Named Range Creation

-When creating Excel dashboards, consider the perspective of the computer and choose names that you can use easily in formulas and ones that won’t slow down Excel’s calculations.
+When creating Excel dashboards, consider the perspective of the computer and choose names that you can use easily in formulas and won’t slow down Excel’s calculations.
 Avoid using spaces in names that are in one cell.
 If you’re recording the names of people, use one column for the first name and one for the last.
 When naming columns, combine names like ‘Sales Tax’ into ‘SalesTax’.
 Other important rules for creating named ranges in Excel include:

 - Although you can use uppercase and lowercase letters in the names you create, Excel is not able to distinguish between them;

-- You cannot use a cell reference as a name;
+- You cannot use a cell reference as a name

-- Name characters can only contain numbers, letters, underscore characters, and periods.
+- Name characters can only contain numbers, letters, underscore characters, and periods

 4. Know Which Functions to Use for Data Formatting

 If-Then Statements This is one advanced function that you will learn to use frequently once you get the hang of it.
-You can use if-then statements to build your own customized dashboard in Excel that will help solve important real-life data issues as they pertain to your business.
+You can use if-then statements to build your own customized dashboard in Excel to help solve important real-life data issues as they pertain to your business.
 Conditional formatting can also be set when using if-then statements.
 VLookups The VLookup function is an essential tool for pulling specific information from a data set.
 Fortunately, this function is pretty easy to use, but pay close attention to ensure that you’re pulling up the proper sets of data.
 To use VLookup, the information in your table must be arranged vertically (the V in VLookup stands for vertical).
 This function is only able to pull data from the columns to the right of the table’s first column.
 If the column you’re asking VLookup to pull data from contains duplicate values, it will only pull the first matched value.
 You can force VLookup to do exact or approximate matches, but you must ensure that your data is sorted in ascending order by the lookup value in order to get the correct results.
-One of VLookup’s best attributes is that it can be used to compare two Excel files and merge the data from each, allowing you to pull data for analysis from several, seemingly unrelated data sets.
+One of VLookup’s best attributes is that it can be used to compare two Excel files and merge the data from each, allowing you to pull data for analysis from several seemingly unrelated data sets.
 Pulling Data from Sheets in a Specific Path There are a number of different ways to pull data from sheets in a specific path.
 You can use VBA, Dir, application file search code, or a number of other codes to pull up data from separate sheets and paste it into one Excel file to easily create or extend this data source.
 Pulling Data from SQL Another way that Excel enables you to pull data from an outside source and paste it into your dashboard in Excel is by connecting your workbook to an SQL server.
 The easiest way to get started with this function is to use the Data Connection Wizard in the Data tab of your workbook.
 Once you have connected to an SQL server, you can always refresh it to pull out updated data.

 5. Know Which Functions and Formulas Slow Excel Down

-- Remove multiple or unnecessary formulas;
+- Remove multiple or unnecessary formulas

-- Limit formulas to the specific rows where you need them;
+- Limit formulas to the specific rows where you need them

-- Avoid linking to other workbooks;
+- Avoid linking to other workbooks

-- Minimize your use of ActiveX controls, such as text boxes, check boxes and option buttons;
+- Minimize your use of ActiveX controls, such as text boxes, check boxes and option buttons

-- Avoid pasting pictures in the workbook;
+- Avoid pasting pictures in the workbook

 - Maximize the use of VLookup by inserting specific rules.
-When you want to convert formulas, you should use copy-paste special.
+When you want to convert formulas, you should use copy-paste special

 6. Delete Columns and Rows That Aren’t Being Used